particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 - UPS Saver- Usually is delivered in 1- 3 Business days if placed before 12pm PST
 - DHL Express - Usually is delivered in 1- 3 Business days if placed before 12pm PST

-We ship all our bulk products from California.
+We ship all products from California.

 ## Duties and Taxes

-Additional fees such as VAT, import costs, duties, and taxes for international shipments aare not included in shipping and handling costs.
+Additional fees such as VAT, import costs, duties, and taxes for international shipments are not included in shipping and handling costs.
 Particle is not responsible for any extra charges once the original package has been shipped.

 If you refuse to pay these extra charges, the return shipping and any additional fees will be taken out of the order return we refund to you.
 In the event that the extra charges exceed the value of the order, we may charge those amounts to the credit card originally used for the order.

 ### Return to Sender

-There are lots of things that can happen in the delivery process, and packages can get held up for reasons that are outside of our control.
-If your order gets returned to us in Gilroy, CA, we can issue you a refund or take the appropriate actions to get you a new package.
+There are lots of things that can happen in the delivery process and packages can get held up for reasons that are outside of our control.
+If your order gets returned to us in California, we can issue you a refund or take the appropriate actions to get you a new package.

 Before you get a new package or refund, we'll need to determine the following:
 - What shipping address was entered when you placed the order